Rohr's Alternative Worldviews - Interpreting your Worldview

 In our August 2024 Butterfly Series meeting, we addressed the importance of consciousness in Spirituality.
 We examined the awareness encouraged by many spiritual luminaries throughout the ages and discussed ways in which we might cultivate an awareness of higher states of consciousness.

 In this episode, with the help of Franciscan priest Richard Rohr, we want to build on that foundation by examining four different worldviews.
-These are:

 A material worldview